 This paper helps institutional investors implement the due diligence recommendations of the OECD Guidelines for MNEs and identifies possibles actions for asset managers and asset owners who wish to incorporate the OECD principles as part of their ESG and stewardship responsibilities.

 OECD Working Paper No 3: The Exercise of Shareholder Rights: Country Comparison of Turnout and Dissent (Working Paper commissioned by the OECD.
-Data and analysis provided by Manifest)
+Data and analysis provided by Minerva)

-Manifest’s custom voting template includes policy questions covering the principles embedded in the OECD guidelines and UN Global Compact and analyses are incorporated in Manifest’s Governance and Sustainability reports.
+Minerva’s custom voting template includes policy questions covering the principles embedded in the OECD guidelines and UN Global Compact and analyses are incorporated in Minerva’s Governance and Sustainability reports.